American Bureau of Shipping: ABS Academy

 ABS Academy, a specialized division of ABS, provides courses and seminars on marine and offshore operations, management systems, risk assessment, and management, qualification and certification, and environmental awareness to shipowners and shipbuilders.
 The academy conducts web-based training in addition to having academy locations in Greece, Singapore, the United States, China, and South Korea.

 ABS Group

-Established in 1971, ABS Group is a wholly owned subsidiary of the ABS.
+Established in 1971, ABS Group is a wholly owned subsidiary of ABS.
 ABS Group provides technical advisory services and risk management solutions to a broad range of industries including industrial manufacturing, oil and gas, chemical, alternative energy, offshore and the public sector.

+ABS Wavesight

+Launched in 2022, ABS Wavesight is an ABS Affiliate maritime software as a service (SaaS) company focused on helping shipowners and operators streamline compliance as well increase the efficiency and sustainability of operations.
+Its products are collectively installed on more than 5,000 vessels across the global fleet.